CalGreen Is Confusing

 Another problem is the myriad of CalGreen Checklists.
 There’s a California Building Standards Commission “official” CalGreen Checklist.
 There’s a California AIA CalGreen Checklist and just about every jurisdiction in the state has published their own version of the CalGreen Checklist.
 What is more, every single checklist is different.

 Additionally, interpretations and enforcement of the CalGreen requirements vary drastically from one jurisdiction to the next.
-Why?
-Probably because the local building departments are as confused as everyone else.

 Also, there is the confusing issue of the CalGreen Special Inspector.
 Is one required for your project?
 How do I find out?
 What are his responsibilities?
 How much is this going to cost us?